A League of Their Own (2022 TV series)

-A League of Their Own is an American period sports comedy drama television series co-created by Will Graham and Abbi Jacobson, who also stars.
+A League of Their Own is an American comedy drama television series co-created by Will Graham and Abbi Jacobson, who also stars.
 It is an adaptation of the 1992 film of the same name with new characters and storylines, about the formation of a World War II-era women's professional baseball team.
 Chanté Adams, D'Arcy Carden, Roberta Colindrez, Gbemisola Ikumelo, Kelly McCormack, Molly Ephraim, Melanie Field, and Priscilla Delgado also star.
 The series premiered with 8 episodes on August 12, 2022.
-In March 2023, the series was renewed for a four-episode second and final season.
+The series was renewed in March 2023 for a four-episode final season, but in August 2023, Amazon announced that the second season would be scrapped due to delays caused by the WGA strike.

 Premise

 The series, set in 1943, is about the formation of the Rockford Peaches, a women's team in the nascent All-American Girls Professional Baseball League.
 While her husband is away at war, Carson Shaw leaves her small town life to pursue her dream of playing professional baseball.
 Maxine Chapman is an African-American woman obsessed with baseball, who cannot even get people to allow her to try out and struggles to get considered for any baseball team.